GovRAMP Authorization

 Informative References: Documentation, steps for execution, standards, and other guidelines fall into this category.
 A prime example in the manual Windows update category is a document outlining steps to manually update Windows PCs…

-Component 2: Framework Core
+Component 2: Implementation Tiers

 Component 3: Framework Core